The Data Playbook: Making Informed Choices around LLMs

 Latency ⏳

-A system’s latency is the time it takes to output a response.
-In this case, the time it takes to classify a transaction.
-Latency is an issue whenever you rely on a provider to request & respond over http.
-Your system’s latency is now dependent on their loads, network, availability, geographical location, etc. You might have outsourced the complexity of the pipeline, but you also introduced an external dependency to your system.
 This is a key consideration in any API service, not only hosted LLMs.
 An advantage of hosting your own models or owning the computation is to own the network.
 When you’re able to deploy the model and its user (service) on the same premise or cloud, you are able to optimize for latency when needed.

-Now say that OpenAI’s API has been hauled and the extra latency is insignificant, then what?
+However, say that OpenAI’s API has been hauled and the extra latency is insignificant, then what?

 Cost 💸

-Since you’re using a hosted service, that comes at a cost, which is a major deterrent from using LLMs.
-When using LLMs, you are charged per token, which can accumulate quickly, and you might have to restrict number of tokens.
+When using LLMs, you are charged per token, which can accumulate quickly, and you might have to restrict the number of tokens (size of input).

 Another factor into how costly they can get is mis-use, especially by beginners.
 In the example I showed above of classifying a transaction, I did not need to include the entire transaction in the prompt.
 In a regular pipeline, cleansing is normally a step, only the key information relating to the class would be extracted and used for prediction.
 In this example it’s the merchant’s name.

-This mis-use & over-use accumulates cost quickly, also jeopardizes possibly sensitive data.
+This misuse & overuse accumulates cost quickly, also jeopardizes possibly sensitive data.

 Privacy 🔒